nmanningFIT/CyberFinalProject/README.md

 ## 📝 Notes

 - Each teammate’s database is private and local.
-- This repository currently demonstrates integrity protections via rate limiting.
+- This repository currently demonstrates availability protections via rate limiting.
 Use it as a foundation for your own cybersecurity enhancements!
 - If you have issues, check container logs or ask in the team chat!